BernardoBermud/DistributedFileSystem/README.md

 It provides the following key functions:

--   Registers new data nodes as they come online
+-   Registers new data nodes as they come online.
--   Stores files and attributes (name, size) when new files are added
+-   Stores files and attributes (name, size) when new files are added.
--   Returns list of available data nodes when client requests to write a file
+-   Returns list of available data nodes when client requests to write a file.
--   Returns a list of files and their attributes when the ls client requests it
+-   Returns a list of files and their attributes when the ls client requests it.
--   Returns a list of blocks containing datanode ip, datanode port and id where memory is stored (block id) when client requests to read a file
+-   Returns a list of blocks containing datanode ip, datanode port and id where memory is stored (block id) when copy client requests to read a file.
--   Stores inode when client finishes writing a file
+-   Stores inode when client finishes writing a file.

 The metadata server runs on a designated port and listens for requests from datanodes and clients.
 This request commands are "get", "put", "reg", "list", "dblks".
 Based on the command sent by client, it chooses the process that needs to do.
 Uses functions from mds_db.py to retrieve and store information